 I’m the proud owner of a Madagascan cycad.
-He or she (but never “it”, for cycads have two sexes) gets an annual decking with baubles at Christmas, but spends most of the rest of the year getting in the way of the television.Cycads look a lot like palms, but rather than producing flowers and fruits, they make cones and bear fruitless naked seeds.
+He or she (I won’t know until s/he gets older) gets an annual decking with baubles at Christmas, but spends most of the rest of the year getting in the way of the television.Cycads look a lot like palms, but rather than producing flowers and fruits, they make cones and bear fruitless naked seeds.
 This hints at their origins.
 They are much more closely related to pine trees and other gymnosperms, than to flowering plants like palms.
 Cycads are a beautiful and enigmatic group, and it is a great pity that if you’ve ever been introduced to these lovely plants at all, it will probably be in the clichéd context of the title of this post: “cycads are living fossils that were eaten by dinosaurs.”

 The latter is quite true: cycad seeds, like those of many plants, are eaten and distributed by dinosaurs.It is also quite true that the common ancestor of all cycads lived an exceedingly long time ago (maybe 260 million years ago), pre-dating the common ancestor of the blurry feathered dinosaur above and the dinosaur poster-boy Tyrannosaurus rex by as much as 70 million years.